Bedrock-OSS/bedrock-wiki/docs/commands/logic-gates.md

 - `/execute unless entity @p [hasitem={item=diamond_sword,quantity=0},{item=iron_sword,quantity=0}] run <command>`
   - Run the command if the player has either a diamond sword or an iron sword.

-> Note, you amy use more than two filters for the OR gate, and the command will execute if it meets any one or more of the selector arguments.
+> Note, you may use more than two inputs (selector arguments) for the OR gate, and the command will execute if it meets any one or more of the inputs.

 Mixing any of the different argument selectors will also work:
 - `/execute unless entity @p[tag=!red, scores={score1=!1..5}] run <command>`